Waiting with God during Advent

 All I could think about was how I should look like a pumpkin; it took everything I could not to cry.

 My husband didn’t remember the due date like I did, nor did those around us.
-Life is busy, and they grieved with me for a moment, but this moment, grief resurfaced in our time of waiting as it does throughout our waiting process.
-It is never not there; we get better at emotional management, but the emotions we feel while we are waiting on God are ever-present.
-I retired early and cried myself asleep.
+Life is busy.
+Friends and family grieved with me for a moment, but at this moment, grief resurfaced.
+Grief is never not there, we simply get better at emotional management.
+But some emotions we feel, while we are waiting on God, are ever-present.
+I often went to be early and cried myself asleep.

-What I can reflect on and take away from the past years of waiting is that even though I screamed in denial, heartache, and anger at God, only to ask for redemption and answers a few moments later, our Lord is a loving, compassionate God who is the same today, yesterday, and tomorrow.
+What I can reflect on and take away from the past years of waiting is this: even though I screamed in denial, heartache, and anger at God—only to ask for redemption and answers moments later—He remained.
+Our Lord is a loving, compassionate God who is the same today, yesterday, and tomorrow.

 Whenever I felt my feelings were too big for God, I repeated 1 John 3:20.